wp-plugins/hierarchy/README.md

 1. Activate the plugin through the 'Plugins' menu in WordPress

 #### Changelog

+**1.0.2**
+* Fixed an issue where pagination wasn't displaying properly
+* Fixed an issue where standalone (e.g. not 'child') CPT entries were not properly output

 **1.0.1**
 * Fixed a false positive that would incorrectly output post type entires